VIC.GOV.AU | Policy and Advisory Library

 • ask the student what helps them to learn.
 Student voiceExternal Link allows students to engage and take part in their own learning.
 It also contributes to building leadership, confidence and other skills that ensure student wellbeing.

-Make sure the student is the focus of the planning process.
-When planning a student’s IEP, it’s important get input from the student, their parent/carer/guardian(s) and relevant teaching and support professionals.
+During the planning stage, it’s important get input from the student, their parent/carers and relevant teaching and support professionals.

 • work with the SSG to develop long-term and short-term goals

-• get advice from others where relevant, for example education support staff and allied health professionals
+• seek advice from others where relevant, for example education support staff and allied health professionals

 • review the student’s learning environment